 Adjust your thermostat.
 It’s true, there’s nothing quite like a nice, air conditioned home, but there’s also no better feeling than saving on your energy bills.
 Unless you’re leaving pets at home (to be fed and cared for by a friend while you’re gone of course!), there’s no reason to have your air conditioner on full blast while you’re not there.
 Instead, set your thermostat to 85-degrees or higher, so you’ll cut costs while you vacation.

 Are you heading out for a summer getaway soon?
-If so, give Tyler Heating & Air Conditioning a call to check that water heater or central air conditioner that’s been on the fritz lately.
+If so, give Tyler Heating, Air Conditioning, Refrigeration LLC a call to check that water heater or central air conditioner that’s been on the fritz lately.
 You may even consider installing a programmable thermostat so you can make sure your home’s temperature remains regulated while you’re gone.